blackducksoftware/bdns/docs/specification.md

 optional     = BOOLEAN
 ```

-## Reserved Namespace Identifiers
+## Reserved Namespace Tokens
-The following list of namespace identifiers is reserved for future definition by this specification.
+The following list of namespace tokens is reserved for future definition by this specification.

 * `alpine`
 * `anaconda`